adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-For other projects adopting the Adafruit Discord Code of Conduct, please contact the maintainers of those projects for enforcement.
-If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at
 <https://www.contributor-covenant.org/version/1/4/code-of-conduct.html>,
 and the [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html).

+For other projects adopting the Adafruit CircuitPython Community Code of Conduct, please contact the maintainers of those projects for enforcement.
+If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.